leigh-hackspace/hackitchen/README.md

 # hackitchen
-small web app for cooking on a budget
+small web app that indexs recipes that could help you cooking on a budget